 - When the app is downloaded, it will automatically be added to your iTunes library (on desktop) or installed on your iPod touch (if you're doing this on your touch, you can skip the other steps; you're ready to use your app).
 You can see all the apps in your library by clicking on the Apps drop-down menu (iTunes 11 and up) or the menu in the left-hand tray (iTunes 10 and lower).

 - Unless you've changed your settings, iTunes syncs all new apps to your iPod touch automatically when you sync.
 If you have changed those settings, you just need to click the Install button next to the app you want to sync.

 - To add your new apps to your touch, sync your touch to your computer and the app will be installed.
 Now it's ready to use.

 Apps Not Approved by Apple

 That process only works if you're buying apps from the App Store.
-There are other iPod touch programs that haven't been approved by Apple.
+There are other iPod touch apps that haven't been approved by Apple.
 In fact, there's even an alternative app store, through a program called Cydia.

 Though you can find apps that do some pretty interesting things for jailbroken iPod touches, I'd caution you to be very careful in pursuing this path.
-Only try it if you're expert with your iPod and willing void your warranty or take the risk to really mess up your iPod touch.
+Only try it if you're expert with your iPod and are willing void your warranty or take the risk to really mess up your iPod touch.